Namsos Municipality: Municipal history

 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the three neighboring municipalities of Fosnes, Namsos, and Namdalseid merged to form a new, larger Namsos municipality.
+On 1 January 2020, Fosnes Municipality and Namdalseid Municipality were merged with Namsos Municipality.
 This occurred because on 16 June 2016 the three municipalities voted to merge as part of a large municipal reform across Norway.
+Also on 1 January 2020, the mainland Lund area of Nærøy Municipality was transferred into Namsos Municipality.